32 Different Types of Moths in Minnesota

 The upper wings of this moth are yellowish-brown, while the lower wings are paler in coloration and have white tufts at their margins.
 Its antennae consist of red spikes along the middle section and two shorter white antennae at the tip.

 The larvae of this species feed on woody plants like cottonwood, cherry tree leaves, sassafras, sweet gum, maples, and willow trees; they also feed on shrubs such as azaleas, rhododendrons, and viburnums.
 It has four larval stages: egg (1-3 days), larvae (7-10 weeks), pupae (3-4 weeks), and adult (7 days).
-The adults emerge during late summer or early autumn when they make short flights to find suitable breeding locations, such as unopened flower buds, which serve as a food source for them throughout the winter season.
+The adults emerge during late summer or early autumn when they make short flights to find suitable breeding locations, such as unopened flower buds, which serve as a food source for them throughout the winter.

-The Close-banded Yellowhorn Moth primarily feeds at night and is attracted to natural light sources such as street lamps or porches and certain chemical compounds, such as fluoro carbonate solvents in paint strippers.
+The Close-banded Yellowhorn Moth feeds at night and is attracted to natural light sources such as street lamps or porches and certain chemical compounds, such as fluoro carbonate solvents in paint strippers.
 As for its conservation status, it currently holds a Least Concern ranking due to its widespread distribution across its region of origin combined with stable population numbers.

 23. Dingy Cutworm Moth